slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Rich people think big.
 Poor people think small.' -- T. Harv Eker*

-Hints:

-> *'Finding a place to die is an important thing to do.' -- Nagasaki*

 > *'Every saint has a past, and every sinner has a future.' -- Oscar Wilde*

 However don't worry too much, you can't control it.